3 Tips for Small Business Success

 At Applied Development, we are happy to grow, receive new contracts, and hire more employees.
 But we also know that being a small business provides us many opportunities.
 Before joining AD’s management team, Chris Jones worked in acquisition-related positions with the Navy, the Air Force, and the Small Business Administration.
 In these jobs, Chris saw the adaptability of small businesses.
 “The agility of a small business allows us to quickly provide employment opportunities that positively impact the local and greater economy,” he says.
 This agility also allows us to quickly evaluate our business, and pivot or grow in a new direction, if necessary.

-Learn more about our diversability and communications services today.
+Learn more about our services or contact us for more information.